kevinkhkuek/Pollinate/section3/section3_model_readme.txt

 tickets_sold	bigint

-Built an ADF pipeline to load the dimensions (DI_movie) first then the facts (FACT_moviestatistics).
+Built an ADF pipeline(load_datamart) to load the dimensions (DI_movie) first then the facts (FACT_moviestatistics).

 Load of dimension DI_movie is via a dataflow.
-Simple mapping.  which can be refined later.
+Simple mapping.  which can be refined later to include eg. SCD t2.

 Load of fact FACT_moviestatistics is via another dataflow.
 This has a lookup to the dimension to populate the surrogateforeign key movie_sk in the fact.
 Simple mapping from source to sink datasets

 ** STEP 3 **
 Section3 output required in 'section3_output.rpt'.
-Section3 stored procedures in DDLs provided.
+Section3 stored procedures in DDLs provided (SQL_Scripts).

-Note: all the DDLs for the stage and dw tables , and stored procs provided.  also the section3 output required in 'section3_output.rpt'.
+Note: all the DDLs for the stage and dw tables , and stored procs provided (folder SQL_Scripts).  also the section3 output required in 'section3_output.rpt'.